yyh-pc/LidarSLAM/ros_wrapping/lidar_slam/README.md

 - keypoints maps as *sensor_msgs/PointCloud2* on topics '*maps/{edges,planes,blobs}*';
 - Current target keypoints maps (i.e submaps) as *sensor_msgs/PointCloud2* on topics '*submaps/{edges,planes,blobs}*';
 - registered and undistorted point cloud from current frame, in odometry frame, as *sensor_msgs/PointCloud2* on topic '*slam_registered_points*';
 - confidence estimations on pose output, as *lidar_slam/Confidence* custom message on topic '*slam_confidence*'.
-It contains the pose covariance, an overlap estimation, the number of matched keypoints and a binary estimator to check motion limitations.
+It contains the pose covariance, an overlap estimation, the number of matched keypoints, a binary estimator to check motion limitations and the computation time.

 UTM/GPS conversion node can output SLAM pose as a *gps_common/GPSFix* message on topic '*slam_fix*'.